Raveendran (actor): Personal life

-Recognitions

-Raveendran has been conducting classes, seminars and festivals on cinema studies, drama, theatre works and short movies.
-Monsoon Film Fest, a traveling film festival, directed by Ravindhar, has been presented even in Paris.
-He has been the director of Peace International Film festival (1995 to 2008), Swaralaya International Film Festival (2007 to 2008) and has conducted various film festivals like Bharathan Film Festival, Padmarajan Festival, Lohithadas Festival, etc. over various universities in Kerala.
-He has also presented several programmes about cinema and sports in the major Malayalam television channels such as Asianet and Kairali, premiered a political satire programme in India Vision during the time of general election and has judged dancing reality shows in major TV channels.
-He has also joined for religious documentaries of Varapuzha and Ernakulam dioceses.

 Other achievements

 Raveendran has attained his Masters Certificate in Construction Management from the World of Concrete, USA (1996).
 He has been the convener of Indian Concrete Institute, Kerala (1995-2000) and has had his name highlighted for preparing various structures together with the concepts for Kerala's biggest construction centre, Gulfar.
 His contributions further stretch the list to Fisheries Department's Hatchery Shed, Bharat Petroleum gas filling station in Trivandrum, churches in Kochi (Kothad and Kalamaserry), etc. The structure design partners of the aforesaid projects were big institutions like Madras IIT, SCRC, and Anna University.

 In 1996 The Economic Times reported Raveendran as India's most important building material distributor.
 He has also secured various medals from Tata Steel, Birla Cement, ACL, LST and other companies.
 For the first time, Tata's director of sales prepared a 15-page booklet on Raveendran's marketing strategy and sent to all zonal managers in India.

 Raveendran is also a well known interior designer in Kerala and has also worked as an interior designer in the Handicraft Development Corporation of Kerala.